udomsubnk/Facebook-comment-auto-reply/README.md

-# Facebook comment auto reply n For your Facebook page
+# Facebook comment auto reply
+## For your Facebook page
+## Deplayed on Heroku server